opam22/SnakePeak/readme.md

 SneakPeak is a content management system that build from Angular.js, Laravel, Bootstrap & Material Design Lite.
 We call this A-SPA (Almost-Single Page Application).
-This open source project is belong to Iris Team.
+This open source project is belong the team below.

 ## The Team